user604/jQuery.handleStorage/README.md

 ### localStorage examples:

 #### Default usage using HTML5 localStorage
+The default use is simple and users persistent storage by implementing the HTML5 localStorage option

 ```javascript
 $('#form').handleStorage();
 ```

-Default usage using HTML5 localStorage with custom appID
+#### Default usage using HTML5 localStorage with custom appID
+By specifying the appID variable you can separate multiple forms as the default use will combine all forms into sub-objects of the default appID

 ```javascript
 $('#form').handleStorage({appID:'myWickedApp'});
 ```

-* Default usage using HTML5 localStorage with AES encryption
+#### Default usage using HTML5 localStorage with AES encryption
+If you wish to use persistent storage and provide some additional security to the saved form data a transparent AES-CBC encryption method is available.
+This option does require the Gibberish-AES plug-in as noted above.

 ```javascript
 $('#form').handleStorage({aes:true});
 ```

 ### sessionStorage examples:

-* Default usage using HTML5 sessionStorage
+#### Default usage using HTML5 sessionStorage
+If you wish to only allow client storage of form data while the client browser is open, the sessionStorage option will provide some additional security of the users entered form data while persisting the data while the user is in an authenticated session.

 ```javascript
 $('#form').handleStorage({storage:'sessionStorage'});
 ```

-* Default usage using HTML5 sessionStorage with custom appID
+#### Default usage using HTML5 sessionStorage with custom appID
+Here is an example of specifying the sessionStorage option with a custom appID for client storage.

 ```javascript
 $('#form').handleStorage({storage:'sessionStorage',appID:'myWickedApp'});
 ```

-* Default usage using HTML5 sessionStorage with AES encryption
+#### Default usage using HTML5 sessionStorage with AES encryption
+This example provides the best security of client storage data as the client closes their browser the data gets reset and while the users browser is open the data is encrypted with the AES-CBC cipher

 ```javascript
 $('#form').handleStorage({storage:'sessionStorage',aes:true});
 ```

 ### cookie storage examples:

-* Default usage using cookies for client storage
+#### Default usage using cookies for client storage
+For those users that are still using older browsers option cookie storage is available but requires the jquery cookie plugin (see above for URL)

 ```javascript
 $('#form').handleStorage({storage:'cookies'});
 ```

-* Default usage using cookies for client storage with custom appID
+#### Default usage using cookies for client storage with custom appID
+An example using cookies with a custom appID (good for multiple forms if you wish to segregate the storage objects)

 ```javascript
 $('#form').handleStorage({storage:'cookies',appID:'myWickedApp'});
 ```

-* Default usage using cookies for client storage with AES encryption
+#### Default usage using cookies for client storage with AES encryption
+An example using AES-CBC encryption with degraded cookie support.

 ```javascript
 $('#form').handleStorage({storage:'cookies',aes:true});
 ```